Program Overview

 Scientific advances alone are not enough without successful implementation into healthcare systems and clinical practice.
 Discussions will explore precision medicine, innovation ecosystems, implementation challenges, and how collaboration across sectors can improve care for patients with metastatic cancer.

-Joint Presentation: Implementation in Practice, Dr. Jan Ellenberg, Director, SciLifeLab
+Joint Presentation: Implementation in Practice, Dr. Jan Ellenberg, Director for SciLifeLab & Wallenberg National Program for Data-Driven Life Science

 Panel Discussion: Discussion with institutional representatives